minibolt-guide/minibolt/guide/system/configuration.md

 ## Check drive performance

-A performant SSD is essential for your node.
+A performant unit storage is essential for your node.

 Let's check if your drive works well as-is.